-Allowable values for the Slow Deadband is from -2 to 2, and from 0 to 120 for the Fast Deadband.
+Allowable values for the Slow Deadband calibration is -2, -1, 0, 1 and 2.

-The Single Line Test and All Line Test are variations of the Slow and Fast Tests except they print longer lines so that long time integration of the deadband calibration can be observed.
+The Single Line Test and All Line Test are variations of the deadband test except they print longer lines so that long time integration of the deadband calibration can be observed.
 The Single Line Test prints only one line at a time while the All Line Test prints all lines at the same time.
+These tests were designed primarily to be used in manufactoring only.